MozaikAgency/wp-theme-starter/README.md

 1. Run `npm install` to install all dev dependencies
 1. Change the `package.json` with your new theme's configuration
 1. Run `gulp` to begin the dev build process that uses libsass, browser-sync and webpack
-1. Log in to the admin and enable the *built theme*
+1. Log in to the admin and enable the *built theme* (**Note:** The dev theme is not a valid theme, don't delete it or try to enable it)

 ### Development